KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/workshops_and_trainings/intro_to_hpc/content_file.md

    **Using Git**:

-   Step 1: Change directories to your lab's scratch space with cd $SCRATCH and create a folder for the workshop excercise and navigate to it.
+   Step 1: Create a folder for the workshop excercise and navigate to it.

    Step 2: Clone the repository: Clone the repository.